 Top Information Technology (IT) Soft Skills

-Technical skills are essential for any IT (information technology) position.
+Strong technical skills are essential for any IT (information technology) position.
 However, IT employees also need soft skills, sometimes known as interpersonal skills.
-IT professionals need to be able to successfully interact with customers and vendors, manage departments, and convey their ideas to others.
+IT professionals need to be able to interact successfully with customers and vendors, colleagues and managers, to manage departments, and to convey their ideas to others.
 Even if you've got solid hard skills, employers will also evaluate your soft skills as you move through the hiring process.

 Here are the top soft skills needed for most IT jobs.
-Developing these skills and emphasizing them in your job application and interview will help you rise above the job market competition.
+Developing these skills and emphasizing them in your job application and interview will help you to rise above the competition.

 You can also incorporate them into your cover letter.
-Mention one or two of the skills mentioned here, and give specific examples of instances when you demonstrated these traits in prior work.
+Mention one or two of the skills listed here and give specific examples of instances when you demonstrated these traits in prior work.

 You can also use these words in your interview.
-Keep the top skills listed here in mind during your interview, and be prepared to give examples of how you've exemplified each.
+Keep the top skills listed here in mind during your interview, and be prepared to give examples of how you've exemplified each one.

 Each job will require different skills and experiences, so make sure you read the job description carefully, and focus on skills listed by the employer.
 Also review our lists of skills listed by job and type of skill.